kiba/Writings/for_science/chp15_discovery_time.md

 "Right."

 Thievery was virtually unheard of in Sidonia.
 Nobody went hungry, and everybody has a place and role in society.
 It was more common to see thieves in the realm of fiction and from studying the historical records.
-But this isn't what plague the lieutenant.
+But this isn't what plagued the lieutenant.

 "The shopkeeper we met was very perceptive," he noted.

 "Maybe we stand out?"

 "Of course.
-But he felt that it was the worth of doing business with us.
+But whatever he felt, he decided that he would continue doing business with us.
 It was very informative."
 The primary objective back at the shop wasn't to sell diamonds for local currency, though it was one of their goal, but to learn the basic process for buying and selling goods in this society.

 Sure enough, after looking through two or three business place and ascertaining the price, they were able to get a room with no identification necessary, given that liens seemed to function as cash.
-If they were to use something like a debit card, they would required identification.
+If they were to use something like a debit card, that would more likely require identification.

 The motel room was clean, though the decor left a lot to be desired.
-However, it seemed that there were a level of solidness in the locals' architecture that Earth and even Sidonian buildings lack.
+However, it seemed that there were a level of solidness in the locals' architecture that Earth and even some Sidonian buildings lack.

 "Surveillance footage revealed the local's fondness for strong primary colors, though I didn't expect it to extend to its decor," the lieutenant said, commenting on the choices made for this motel room, which made the room an eyesore to look at.